flatland-association/flatland-book/faq/env.md

 Because railway traffic is limited to rails, many decisions that you have to take need to consider future situations and detect upcoming conflicts ahead of time.
 Therefore, flatland provides the possibility of predictors that predict where agents will be in the future.
 We provide a stock predictor that assumes each agent just travels along its shortest path.

 You can build more elaborate predictors and use them as part of your observation builder.
-You find [more information here](../getting-started/env/custom_observations).
+You can find [more information here](../getting-started/env/custom_observations).

 What information is available about agents?
 ---